ehymowitz/Graphics-Projects/README.md

 # Processing Projects

 Mini projects made using Processing.
-Folders ending in h use the haplet
+Ideas ending in h use the haplet

 1. Move the mouse to create balls with surface tension - move around the Haplet to interact with them.
 Inspired by: https://www.openprocessing.org/sketch/492096